hiranumn/BackpropDemonstration/README.md

 # Step 2: Implementing `accuracy()` [5 pts]
 We need a way to measure the performance of your model.
 The `accuracy()` function will do this for you.
-It takes the follwoing arguments:
+It takes the following arguments:
 - `data`: a Python list of 1 by 1 Numpy matrices containing true labels.
 - `predictions`: a Python list of 1 by 1 Numpy matrices containing your predictions.